 You're a good fit for this program because . . .

 The Respiratory Care program can be completed entirely face-to-face, or online with the exception of lab and clinical.
-The Respiratory Care program offers a full time and part time track for students.
+The Respiratory Care program offers a full-time and part-time.

 Traditional Full-Time Track: The traditional full-time (six quarters/18 months) track is offered on the Lincoln Campus and accepts new students one time per year in the Summer (July) Quarter.